 If the judge decides he needs to review evidence and testimony from both parties, he or she has up to 49 days to schedule a hearing.
 When the judge sets a date for a hearing, the responding side receives a copy of the hearing date information.
 When the hearing takes place, the other side has the right to present counterarguments and evidence of their own if they wish to argue against the modification request.
 In most cases, the judge will make a decision that day and it goes into effect immediately.

 Even when both parties agree on a course of action for modifying an agreement or court order, it is important to go through proper channels to obtain court approval.
 Otherwise, either party could be found in contempt of court.
 Being found in contempt means the courts penalize an individual for failing to uphold his or her end of a court order or divorce agreement.
 A contempt order for ignoring a child support or child custody order could lead to the following penalties:

 Whether you wish to hold your ex-spouse in contempt of court for breaching your agreement or are facing contempt orders in Denver, Ciancio Ciancio Brown, P.C. can help you.
 We are able to assist people who are pursuing contempt orders as well as defend against these orders in courts throughout Colorado.
 We can work to prove that you did not in fact violate a court order, for example, or aim to show that your ex-spouse is in breach of a divorce agreement.
-Your Denver contempt of court lawyer will work hard to achieve your case goals, whatever they may be.
+Your Denver child relocation attorney will work hard to achieve your case goals, whatever they may be.